unibo-spe/spe-slides/content/12-multiplatform/_index.md

     // The configuration of this parser (i.e. the characters to be used). val configuration: Configuration

-    // Parses the source of this parser into a sequence of rows (one per each row in the source) fun parse(): Iterable<Row>
+    // Parses the source of this parser into a sequence of rows (one for each row in the source) fun parse(): Iterable<Row>
 }
 ```